Lombiq/Orchard-Training-Demo-Module/Readme.md

 When adding new tutorials please keep in mind the following:

 - Insert tutorial steps into the existing flow, either at the end or between two existing ones.
+Use "NEXT STATION" comments to indicate the next file the reader should check out.
 - If it's a new training section then indicate as such by an "END OF TRAINING SECTION" comment at the end and add it to the list under [StartLearningHere.md](StartLearningHere.md).
 - Add pointers to its classes/files in *Map.cs*.